 Expectations work with and support boundaries, accountability and personal growth.

 The work exists in learning how to question your motives and be honest about why you want something to turn out a certain way or engage with you in a specific manner.
 When we can be honest about our motivation, clearly define the expectation in relation to the growth or evolution we wish to curate, we can then properly communicate this to the person or people that are currently operating in the dark [ while we internally resent them for letting us down] .
 When we don't learn how to own our expectations and properly communicate them, we set the people up around us to let us down, reject us, not show up and prove our worst fears true.
 The key to exponential relationship growth is to properly execute this cycle allowing us to cultivate trust, vulnerability and help people grow with us as we grow.

 Want to know more about how to evaluate your expectations and motives in relationship communicatIon?
 Want to dig deeper in the expression of your attachment style?
-The Winter Semester of The School of Sustainable Self-Mastery is OPEN for enrollment and starts on 1/15.
-Click HERE to lock in your spot to completely rewire your emotional response system + relationship communication.
+The Spring Semester of The School of Sustainable Self-Mastery opens for enrollment soon.
+Click HERE to get on our launch list and receive our only discount of the year.